liu-xueyang/liu-xueyang.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-Thanks for visiting, this is Xueyang!
+Hi there 😜 Thanks for visiting, this is Xueyang!
 I'm currently a fourth-year CS PhD student at Georgia Institute of Technology, exploring the intersection of design, wellbeing, and social justice in digital systems.
 I'm a member of tandem lab and advised by Dr. [Neha Kumar](https://www.nehakumar.org).

 Before starting my PhD, I worked at SambaNova Systems as a hardware engineer (2020 - 2021).
 I received Bachelor's degree in Computer Engineering from University of Michigan and Shanghai Jiao Tong University (SJTU) in 2020.

 [[CV]](liu-xueyang.github.io/files/Xueyang_Liu_CV_0922.pdf)

-Research Interest
+Research Interest 📚
 ======
 My research draws on interdisciplinary insights from psychology, philosophy, learning sciences, HCI and critical theory to investigate how technology shapes everyday human experience.